ScrapeWithYuri/For-Coding-Course/README.md

 * Learn the fundamentals of VBA
 * Automate mundane Excel tasks
-* Create dynamic Excel templates using Excel VBA
+* Create dynamic templates using Excel VBA
 * Send emails with attachments from Outlook and Gmail
 * Use Selenium for web automation and web scraping
 * Automate filling out forms using Excel data